| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 was no coincidence that Aquinas was chosen.
 He was very bright and, having been

-a student of Albertus Magnus, he was primed for the task.
-He was a hard worker
+a student of Albertus Magnus, he was primed for the

-who turned out prodigious volumes of material.
-In scholastic and theological
+task.
+He was a hard worker who turned out prodigious volumes of material.
+In

-Aquinas referred to the authority of the Scriptures whenever they supported
+philosophy and Christianity.
+Aquinas referred to the authority of the

-Catholic doctrine, and he used the Church Fathers, such as Augustine, when
+Scriptures whenever they supported Catholic doctrine, and he used the Church

-possible when the Bible was silent.
-But because the Church Fathers had been
+Fathers, such as Augustine, when possible when the Bible was silent.
+But

-relatively sparing in their use of carnal Reason, and because Aquinas had to
+because the Church Fathers had been relatively sparing in their use of carnal

-mix philosophy into all of Christianity so the two would no longer be
+Reason, and because Aquinas had to mix philosophy into all of Christianity so

-segregated, he had to go directly to the Greek philosophers for the bulk of his
+the two would no longer be segregated, he had to go directly to the Greek

-work.
-(Hence the value of his education under Albertus at the Temple of Reason,
+his education under Albertus at the Temple of Reason,

 where Aquinas also became a professor.)
-To the works of the Greeks he added his
+To the works of the Greeks he

-of how it may be advertised in some religious circles, his work contains
+in spite of how it may be advertised in some religious circles, his work contains

 massive amounts of material that is exclusively philosophical in both